Algerians protest in thousands to reject talks with new president - Journal du Cameroun

 Turnout in the election was 39.9 percent, according to the constitutional council.

+A statement from the Elysee presidential palace on Tuesday said Macron assured his Algerian counterpart that “France stands by Algeria’s side at this important moment in its history”.

+It made no reference to “warm congratulations”, but said Macron offered “sincere wishes for success”.

-All five candidates had links to Bouteflika, who ruled for two decades despite suffering a debilitating stroke in 2013.
+All five candidates in the election had links to Bouteflika, who ruled for two decades despite suffering a debilitating stroke in 2013.

 Tebboune is also seen as close to army chief Ahmed Gaid Salah, who became the country’s de facto strongman following Bouteflika’s departure.